Biscotti: A Ledger for Private and Secure Peer-to-Peer Machine Learning: Limitations

 \textbf{Deep Learning.} We showed that Biscotti is able to train a softmax and logistic regression model with 7,850 and 25 parameters respectively.
 But, Biscotti might not scale to a large deep learning model with millions of parameters due to the communication overhead.
 Strategies to reduce this might require learning updates in a restricted parameter space or compressing model updates~\cite{Konecny:2016}.
 We leave the training of deep learning models with Biscotti to future work.

-\textbf{Leakage from the model.} Since there is no differential privacy added to the updates present in the ledger, Biscotti is vulnerable to attacks that exploit privacy leakage from the model itself~\cite{Fredrikson:2015,Salem:2018}.
-Apart from differential privacy, these attacks can also be mitigated by adding proper regularization~\cite{Salem:2018,Melis:2018} like dropout, or they may be thwarted if a class does not represent an individual's training data.
+\textbf{Leakage from the aggregate model.} Since there is no differential privacy added to the updates present in the ledger, Biscotti is vulnerable to attacks that exploit privacy leakage from the model itself~\cite{Fredrikson:2015,Salem:2018}.
+Apart from differential privacy, these attacks can also be mitigated by adding proper regularization~\cite{Salem:2018,Melis:2018} like dropout, or they may be irrelevant if a class does not represent an individual's training data.

 \textbf{Stake limitations.} The stake that a client possesses plays a significant role in determining the chance that a node is selected as a noiser/verifier/aggregator.
 Our assumption is that a large stake-holder will not subvert the system because (1) they accrue more stake by participating and (2) their stake is tied to a monetary reward at the end of training.
-However, proof of stake is susceptible to nothing at stake and long range attacks, which we consider to be out of scope.
+However, a malicious client could pose honest and accrue stake for a pre-defined period of time and then turn malicious to subvert our system.
+We leave the design of a robust stake mechanism that protects against such attacks to future work.